JisooSun/JisooSun.github.io/_pages/cv.md

 Manuscripts in progress
 ======
 **Sun, J.**, & Gauthier, I. (*in preparation*).
 The conceptual encoding benefit for faces could be due to costs for perceptual encoding.\
 **Sun, J.**, & Jeong, J., Cha, O., Gauthier, I., & Palmeri, T. (*in preparation*).
-Can work from perceptual categorization inform our understanding of ensemble perception?
+Relations between ensemble perception and perceptual categorization.\
+**Sun, J.**, & Gauthier, I. (*submitted*).
+Does food recognition depend on color?\
+Son, G., Im., H. Y., Albohn, D. N., Kveraga, K., Adams, R. B., **Sun, J.**, & Chong, S.C. (*submitted*).
+Americans weigh an attended emotion more than Koreans in overall mood judgments.

 Conference Presentations
 ======
 **Sun, J.**, & Gauthier, I. (2022, May). *The conceptual encoding benefit for faces could be due to costs for perceptual encoding*.
-Poster will be presented at the annual meeting of Vision Sciences Society, St. Pete Beach, FL.\
+Poster presented at the annual meeting of Vision Sciences Society, St. Pete Beach, FL.\
 **Sun, J.**, & Gauthier, I. (2020, June). *Car expertise does not compete with face expertise during ensemble coding*.
 Poster presented at the annual meeting of Vision Sciences Society, Virtual.\
 Chong, S. C., & **Sun, J.** (2017, August). *Ensemble perception of emotional crowds: Advantages and Characteristics*.
 Talk presented at the annual conference of Korean Psychological Association, Seoul, Republic of Korea.\
 **Sun, J.**, & Chong, S. C. (2017, May). *Is holistic processing ensemble coding?* Poster presented at the annual meeting of Vision Sciences Society, St. Pete Beach, FL.\